 The stark contrast between black and pink is perfect for versatile decor themes.

-As black acts as a neutral, the accompanying third color with pink and black color palette depends on the shade of pink you’ve used.
+As black acts as a neutral, the accompanying third color with the palette depends on the shade of pink you’ve used.

 1- Off-White with the Pink and Black Color Scheme

-If you want a softer look, colors such as off-white or cream will suffice.
-These colors are not as harsh on the eyes as stark white.
+If you want a softer look (the colors not as harsh on the eyes as stark white), shades such as off-white or cream will suffice.

-A Black and white checkerboard floor in your living room with pink walls and brown furniture is another excellent combination you can try.
+Or another excellent combination you can try is a Black and white checkerboard floor in your living room with pink walls and brown furniture.

-White goes well with most colors, but be careful when pairing it with pale pinks.
-The brightness of white can wash out delicate pastels.
+White goes well with most colors, but be careful when pairing it with pale pinks, as the brightness of white can wash out delicate pastels.

 2- Green with the Pink and Black Colors